War Resisters Support Campaign: Overview

 The Campaign, headquartered in Toronto, has chapters in Ottawa, Ont.; Vancouver, BC.; Victoria, BC.; Nelson, BC.; Sudbury, Ont.; London, Ontario, and Thunder Bay, Ont.
 As well, there are supporters in almost every part of Canada, as well as many in the United States and elsewhere.

 As of August 2007, the campaign had attracted support from trade unions, including the Canadian Labour Congress, the United Steelworkers, the International Association of Machinists (Ontario); the Canadian Auto Workers; and many others.
 A very diverse support network of Faith groups have also been supportive of this campaign – ranging from the Society of Friends (Quakers) to KAIROS (a joint project of many churches in Canada) to the York Region Islamic Centre and many others.
 Prominent individuals have also offered support, among them Shirley Douglas, Naomi Klein, Avi Lewis, Sarah Harmer, Susan Sarandon, and Tom Hayden.
 The New Democratic Party of Canada, is a major supporter as well, in particular the party leader Jack Layton and MPs Bill Siksay, Joe Comartin and Jean Crowder.
 A number of Liberal MPs have also expressed support.
 They include Bonnie Brown, Mario Silva, Borys Wrzesnewskij, Stephen Owen, and others.
 The Campaign has conducted an active lobbying effort to find and generate support among Liberals, and will soon expand that effort to reach out to MPs from the Bloc Québécois.

 The Campaign's funds come from donations and from the proceeds of fundraising events.
 Important recent events were held in Buffalo, N.Y.and in Ft.
 Erie Ont.
 "Peace Has No Borders" and at Peace Arch Park, BC.as well as in Ottawa, Ont.; Nelson BC., and many other locations.
 Prior to those, a major event took place on December 10, 2005 in Toronto attended by over 300 people, featuring the premiere showing of the Campaign video "Let Them Stay: Voices of US War Resisters in Canada" and a performance by the Common Threads Chorus.
 The Campaign continues to sponsor events and to raise funds via its website www.resisters.ca and through other outreach.

 The Campaign offers practical support to US war resisters in Canada, including temporary housing, funds for everyday expenses when needed, access to legal advice and representation, and many other less formal supports.
 Potential war resisters who contact the Campaign while in the US are asked first to contact the GI Rights Hotline at 877 447 4487 or girightshotline.org to obtain information on options that they may have in the US.
-This is because the Campaign is well aware that a decision to come to Canada is a serious, perhaps life-changing one, and must be carefully considered.
+This is because the Campaign is well aware that a decision to come to Canada is a serious one, and must be carefully considered.